search ]

 How E-E-A-T Affects Rankings

-While E-E-A-T isn’t a direct ranking factor like page speed or mobile-friendliness, it’s deeply embedded into how Google’s algorithm interprets quality, especially during core algorithm updates.
+E-E-A-T is not a direct ranking signal like Core Web Vitals or mobile-friendliness.
+Instead, it’s deeply embedded into how Google’s algorithm interprets quality, especially during core algorithm updates.

 These updates often reward websites with strong E-E-A-T signals and penalize those that lack transparency, expertise, or trustworthiness.
 Here’s how strong E-E-A-T influences your SEO performance over time: